Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Related Work

-\paragraph{Problem Definition.} In downstream scenarios with scarce labeled data, we typically have access to a small labeled dataset denoted as $D_L = \{(x_i, y_i)\}_{i=1}^M$, along with a large amount of unlabeled data $D_{UL} = \{x_i\}_{i=1}^N$, where $M \ll N$.
+\paragraph{Problem Definition} Based on the aforementioned challenges in pseudo-labeling—specifically the issues of label noise and static adaptation—we formally define our task.
+In downstream scenarios with scarce labeled data, we typically have access to a small labeled dataset denoted as $D_L = \{(x_i, y_i)\}_{i=1}^M$, along with a large amount of unlabeled data $D_{UL} = \{x_i\}_{i=1}^N$, where $M \ll N$.
 Given a collection of $K$ pre-trained VLMs $\{f_k\}_{k=1}^K$ (with $K \geq 3$), the objective is to effectively leverage both $D_L$ and $D_{UL}$ to fine-tune the models and maximize performance on the target dataset $D_{test}$.